isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The status-get Command
 ------------------------

-The ``status-get`` is the general purpose command supported by several Kea deamons, not only DHCP servers.
-However, when sent to the DHCP server with HA enabled, it can be used to get insight into the details of the HA specific status information of the servers being in the HA configuration.
-Not only does the response contain the status information of the server receiving this command but also the information about its partner, if this information is available.
+``status-get`` is a general-purpose command supported by several Kea daemons, not only DHCP servers.
+However, when sent to the DHCP server with HA enabled, it can be used to get insight into the details of the HA-specific status information of the servers used in the HA configuration.
+Not only does the response contain the status information of the server receiving this command, but also the information about its partner if it is available.

-The following is the example response to the ``status-get`` command including the HA status of two load balancing servers:
+The following is an example response to the ``status-get`` command, including the HA status of two load-balancing servers:

 ::